Anglo-Saxons: After the Norman Conquest

 Following the Norman conquest, many of the Anglo-Saxon nobility were either exiled or had joined the ranks of the peasantry.
 It has been estimated that only about 8% of the land was under Anglo-Saxon control by 1087.
 In 1086, only four major Anglo-Saxon landholders still held their lands.
 However, the survival of Anglo-Saxon heiresses was significantly greater.
-Many of the next generation of the nobility had English mothers and learnt to speak English at home.
+Many of the next generation of the nobility had English mothers and learned to speak English at home.
 Some Anglo-Saxon nobles fled to Scotland, Ireland, and Scandinavia.
 The Byzantine Empire became a popular destination for many Anglo-Saxon soldiers, as it was in need of mercenaries.
 The Anglo-Saxons became the predominant element in the elite Varangian Guard, hitherto a largely North Germanic unit, from which the emperor's bodyguard was drawn and continued to serve the empire until the early 15th century.
 However, the population of England at home remained largely Anglo-Saxon; for them, little changed immediately except that their Anglo-Saxon lord was replaced by a Norman lord.

 The chronicler Orderic Vitalis, who was the product of an Anglo-Norman marriage, writes: "And so the English groaned aloud for their lost liberty and plotted ceaselessly to find some way of shaking off a yoke that was so intolerable and unaccustomed".
 The inhabitants of the North and Scotland never warmed to the Normans following the Harrying of the North (1069–1070), where William, according to the Anglo Saxon Chronicle utterly "ravaged and laid waste that shire".